 Is there actual command scheduling in the controller or is it all in order from the perspective of the user interface?

 The memory cube itself may reschedule.
-This is because its got the performance to do multiple things simultaneously, so it will let requests pass each other.
+This is because it has the performance to do multiple things simultaneously, so it will let requests pass each other.
 This could potentially mean that requests are coming back to the controller out of order.
 We do have the ability to configure on some logic to the controller that can reorder the data if your application requires it.
-At that point, it is a matter of determine requirements in terms of lowest latency versus in order transactions.
+At that point, it is a matter of determining requirements in terms of lowest latency versus in order transactions.

 How much of the FPGA does the HMC controller use in terms of LUT, Block ram, interconnect, etc?

 The controller uses approximately 32K ALMs/LUTs and 3Mb of memory in Altera/Xillinx FPGAs.

 Are there any design examples using the controller?

 GUPs has been implemented on all HMC modules (see ‘HMC Hardware and Systems’ for more information).
 This design will be included with your purchase of the board.
 Also an AXI HMC memory test sample application is provided that utilizes the 512-bit AXI interface.

 More information and design examples are in the works.